AnkitDTUSE/GocacheUtilityOverTcp/readme.md

 ### GET

-Retrieve the latest value associated with a key.
+Retrieve a value by key.

 Request: